gorilla-devs/ferium/README.md

 - Mod loader

 You can also provide these settings as flags.
 If you want to copy the mods from another profile, provide the `--import` flag.
-You can also directly provide a profile name to the flag if you don't want a profile picker will be shown.
+You can also directly provide a profile name to the flag if you don't want a profile picker to be shown.
 Ferium will automatically switch to the newly created profile.

 #### Configure